 Yep, we’re back with Canada’s top Etsy keywords.
 So, let eRank take the guesswork out of your shop SEO and product research.
 First we’ll discuss the month’s highest trending Etsy searches.
-Then we’ll analyze what your Top 250 keywords tell us about what’s selling best on Etsy Canada these days.
+Then we’ll analyze what your Top 200 keywords tell us about what’s selling best on Etsy Canada these days.

 Tip: See what Canada’s top Etsy keywords were yesterday, as well as on dozens of other marketplaces like Amazon, eBay, and Google Shopping.

-Your Top 20 Etsy searches in March
+Your Top 20 searches in April

 - stickers